8ft0/study-guide/docs/linux/containers/docker.md

-### Docker Command Line Syntax and Configuration Cheat Sheet
+### Docker Command Line Syntax and Configuration Study Sheet

 **Purpose**: To provide a quick reference for using Docker command line tools and configuring Docker on a Linux system.